Bataha Santiago: Reign and death

 Santiago's reign coincided with heavy trade for the region, especially to and from the Spanish East Indies.
 He maintained close relations with Spain at the time.
 In 1675, Governor of Dutch East India Company Robertus Padtbrugge approached Santiago to sign trade agreements with the company, which was still based in Maluku at the time.
 Following Santiago's refusal, the company sent sultans and kings from neighbouring Maluku, including Sultan Kaitjil Sibori, to persuade him into signing the contract.
 Santiago continued his refusal and later declared war on the company.
 The war resulted in his defeat; Santiago was eventually hanged in 1675 in Tanjung Tahuna.

 Legacy

 Santiago is regarded as a hero by locals in North Sulawesi, especially by those in the smaller region of islands known collectively as Nusa Utara.
 Korem 131/Santiago, an Indonesian military command based in Manado under Kodam XIII/Merdeka, is named for him.
 His grave was rediscovered in 1950.
-He was nominated to be a National Hero of Indonesia by the North Sulawesi provincial government.
 Several places, especially those in Sangihe Islands Regency, are named after him, including Gelora Santiago Field in town of Tahuna, and the urban village (kelurahan) of Santiago within the town.
 A statue of him was built in 2009 on the northernmost island of Indonesia, Miangas, by the government.
+He was nominated to be a National Hero of Indonesia by the North Sulawesi provincial government, which was accepted and awarded on 10 November 2023 by Joko Widodo.